viniciusmuniz/whmcs2pushover/README.md

 ## Configuration

 Once the module has been installed each administrator will need to login to WHMCS (Addons > WHMCS to Pushover) and Setup your pushover key.

+## More Data
+Access http://viniciusmuniz.com or send me an email: vinicius@viniciusmuniz.com